microsoft/confidential-sidecar-containers/examples/encfs/README.md

 The policy-input file includes two entries: (i) encrypted filesystem sidecar container which whitelists the /encfs.sh as entry point command and the environment variable *EncfsSideCarArgs* used by the script, and (ii) an application container which whitelists a while loop command as entry point command.

 ### Import encryption key
-The user needs to instantiate an [AKV MHSM resource](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview), and assign the *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys to the user-assigned managed identity.
+The user needs to instantiate an Azure Key Vault resource that supports storing keys in an HSM: a [Premium vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) or an [MHSM resource](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview).
+For the former, the user needs to assign the *Key Vault Crypto Officer* and *Key Vault Crypto User* roles to the user-assigned managed identity and for the latter, the user needs to assign *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys to the user-assigned managed identity.

-Once the MHSM resource is ready, the user can import oct-HSM keys into it using the `importkey` tool placed under `<parent_repo_dir>/tools/importkey` after updating the `importkeyconfig.json` with the required information as discussed in the tools' readme file.
+Once the key vault resource is ready, the user can import `RSA-HSM` or `oct-HSM` keys into it using the `importkey` tool placed under `<parent_repo_dir>/tools/importkey` after updating the `importkeyconfig.json` with the required information as discussed in the tools' readme file.
 For instance, the hostdata claim value needs to be set to the hash digest of the security policy, which can be obtained by executing the following command:

 `go run <parent_dir>/tools/securitypolicydigest/main.go -p <base64-std-encoded-string-of-security-policy>`